joolstorrentecalo/gitlab-foss/doc/ci/environments/kubernetes_dashboard.md

 Prerequisites:

-- A GitLab agent for Kubernetes is [installed](../../user/clusters/agent/install/index.md) and [`user_access`](../../user/clusters/agent/user_access.md) is configured for the environment's project or its parent group.
+- A GitLab agent for Kubernetes is [configured](../../user/clusters/agent/install/index.md) and shared with the environment's project, or its parent group, using the [`user_access`](../../user/clusters/agent/user_access.md) keyword.

 ::Tabs